fhumbertodf/dicionario/Textos6.md

 It would be
 better if I lived somewhere where it was hot, but not humid.
 That would be just
+perfect.*

-perfect.Article #127 Walk a Mile in My Shoes
+## 127 Walk a Mile in My Shoes

-Have you ever heard the saying "walk a mile in my shoes?"
+>*Have you ever heard the saying "walk a mile in my shoes?"
 I think it is a very good saying.
 Do you know what it means?
 It means, that before you judge someone, you should put yourself in his or her position.